 * * *

 Daphnis and Chloé was not Ravel’s only composition to find favor with dancers.
-Perhaps the most lasting in terms of performance was Boléro, written in 1928 for Ida Rubenstein.
+Perhaps the most lasting in terms of performance was Boléro, written in 1928 for Ida Rubinstein.
 (For more about that, see the essay on Evocations of Spain.)
 Some of the pieces he originally composed for piano were subsequently orchestrated and used for ballet, including: Ma Mère l’Oye (Mother Goose) written in 1908 and Valses Nobles et Sentimentales, written in 1911.
 La Valse, composed in 1920, was turned down by Diaghilev, who said it was a masterpiece but not ballet music.
 Nevertheless, it was choreographed by Bronislava Nijinska for Ida Rubenstein in 1929.
-(See the essay on Waltzes for further information, about how Balanchine used these pieces.)

 Some of Ravel’s concert pieces include dance forms that are by turns quite beautiful or exciting: for instance his Tombeau de Couperin, written in 1919 in memory of six friends who died in World War I, and Tzigane in 1924.